 In ancient times it was often claimed that important people had miraculous births.
 Plato

 was said to have been born by the union of the god Apollo with his mother.
 Likewise,

 Alexander the Great was said to have been conceived when a thunderbolt fell from heaven

 and made his mother Olympias pregnant before her marriage to Philip of Macedon.
 In the

-book of Genesis we read that sons of gods had intercourse with women to produce heroes
+book of Genesis we read that sons of gods had intercourse with women on Earth to produce heroes

 (Gen. 6:4).
 Even the recently discovered Dead Sea Scrolls tell of the miraculous birth of